psychemedia/storytelling-notes/and-the-girl-played-on.md

 The girl nodded.
 "And my wait is over too..."

 Anwen went to dresser, took out two shifts.
 One was finished, one was not.
 In the corner of the room was a spinning wheel, covered in dust and cobwebs.
-The girl sat at the spinning wheel, sewed up the second shift, completed it.
+The girl sewed up the second shift, completed it.

 In the distance, a solitary bell started to ring, sounding out the death of a local lord.